Telaio

 });

 createPool accepts either a raw PoolOptions object or your loaded config record.
-When passed a config object it reads the DATABASE_URL and DATABASE_SSL keys automatically.
+When passed a config object it reads the DATABASE_URL, DATABASE_SSL, and DATABASE_POOL_MAX keys automatically.

 Auto-SSL for AWS RDS: if the connection string contains rds.amazonaws.com, SSL is enabled automatically even if you do not set ssl: true.